Requirements for progression through the programme and grading system

 Requirements for progression through the programme

-Candidates, who have completed all organised study requirements in the first and the second year (including the successful presentation of the doctoral dissertation topic) and have the confirmation of the positive assessment of the dissertation by their Committee for the follow-up of a doctoral student from the Senate of the Faculty, at which the student is enrolled, may progress to the third year of doctoral study.
+Candidates, who have completed all organised study requirements in the first and the second year (including the successful presentation of the doctoral dissertation topic) and have the confirmation of the positive assessment of the doctoral dissertation proposal by their Doctoral Studies Committee from the Senate of the Faculty that co-ordinates the module at which they are enrolled, may progress to the third year of doctoral study.

-Students who have completed all obligations from the first three years of study and obtained the approval of the proposed doctoral dissertation topic by the University Senate may advance to the fourth year of doctoral study.
+Students who have completed all obligations from the first three years of study and obtained the approval of the doctoral dissertation proposal by the University Senate may advance to the fourth year of doctoral study.

 In accordance with the Statute of the University of Ljubljana, examination results are graded from 5to 10, whereby positive pass grades range from 6 to 10.
 According to the programme, exams will be written and oral.
 Seminars and projects are also graded.
 The examinations in doctoral programs may also be graded as not passed, passed and passed with honors.